 A helpful calculation is figuring out your break-even point before changing mortgage providers.
 If you add up the costs of refinancing and divide that by your monthly savings you would make on your repayments, you will find how long it would take to “break even”.
 For example, if it costs you $1000 to switch, but you are only expecting to save $50/month in repayments, it would take you 20 months to break even.

 Some lenders will only allow you to refinance your home loan for a loan term of the typical 25-30 years.
 If you have 14 years left on your current loan, but refinance for a 25 year loan term, you could end up paying more interest over the length of your loan.
 This is a factor to consider and be aware of when refinancing home loans.

 Talk to a mortgage broker

 An experienced mortgage broker can assist you with some or all of these steps.
-If you are looking for a better deal, you can talk to your current lender and research online for what is available and see us when you are ready to do the switch.
+If you are looking to switch home loan for a better deal, you can talk to your current lender and research online for what is available and see us when you are ready to do the switch.
 Or you can contact us and say I have no idea what is out there, but I want a better deal!
 There is a lot of competition between lenders currently and we can look at your current home loan and see how it stacks up against offers (including any cashbacks available which could help with paying some of the costs) that would suit you better.